SophiaVei/ACM-Data-Science-Summer-School/5. Friday-Can computers understand what is happening? An introduction to complex event recognition/README.md

 ## Requirements

-This course does not have any setup requirements but it is suggested to skim through the slides (in the slides folder).
+This course does not have any setup requirements but it is suggested to skim through the slides (in the `/slides` folder).